itislab/alpheus/README.md

 - Allows reproducing the data.
 - Allows using your usual tools and is based on folders/files.

+## Why Alpheus?
+Alpheus uses full power of .Net Core threadpool processing, asyncronous IO and asyncronous computations.
+You will be surprised how effective Alpheus deals with large collection of small files saving them to artefact storages and restoring them back when needed.

 ## Installation
 You need to have [.Net Core SDK 2.1.300 or newer](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial) installed.